G'd Up

-"G'd Up" is a song by American Gangsta rap group Tha Eastsidaz, featuring vocals from American rapper/singer Butch Cassidy was released on December 7, 1999 as the first single of their self-titled debut album, with the record labels; Doggystyle Records and TVT Records.
+"G'd Up" is the debut single by American gangsta rap group Tha Eastsidaz, featuring vocals from American rapper/singer Butch Cassidy.
+The single was released on December 7, 1999 on the labels Doggystyle and TVT Records and is from the group's self-titled debut album.
 The song was produced by Battlecat.

 Commercial performance

-The song became a moderate crossover hit, peaking at number 47 on the Billboard Hot 100, while finding better success on the Billboard Hot R&B/Hip-Hop Songs chart and Rap Songs chart, peaking at 19 and 2 respectively.
+The song became a moderate crossover hit, peaking at number 47 on the Billboard Hot 100, while finding better success on the Billboard Hot R&B/Hip-Hop Songs chart and Rap Songs chart, peaking at numbers 19 and 2 respectively.

 Music video

 The music video was released in December 1999.